hahuuthai/Treatment-Plan-System-TPS-/README.md

 Used for

 - Dose overlay
-- Mouse cursor inspection
+- Cursor inspection
-- Interactive slice rendering
+- Slice rendering

 ---

 ### Quantitative Sampling

-Designed for accurate clinical dose calculation.
+Designed for dose calculation.

 Features

 - Pure trilinear interpolation
-- No caching
+- No cache
 - Optional supersampling
-- High precision
+- Higher precision

 Used for